-Many Hmong and Vietnamese restaurants and shops are located in the Frogtown neighborhood as well, .
-Hmongtown Marketplace on Como Avenue and Hmong Village on on Saint Paul's East Side features a wide variety of traditional foods, clothing, fabrics and crafts, as well as farmers markets.
+Many Hmong and Vietnamese restaurants and shops are located in the Frogtown neighborhood as well, on and around University and Lexington Avenues.
+Hmongtown Marketplace on Como Avenue and Hmong Village on

+Johnson Parkway on Saint Paul's East Side feature a wide variety of traditional foods, clothing, fabrics and crafts, as well as farmers markets.